litearc/slshim/README.md

 # Slice-based dynamic shimming

-written by Haisam Islam, collabation with Christine Law
+written by Haisam Islam, collaboration with Christine Law

 ## About